bsmith89/midas2-wiki/Home.md

 ### Database Target Layout and Construction

-MIDAS reference database (MIDASDB) primarily consist of three parts: rep-genome databases, pan-genome databases, and universal single copy genes (SGC) marker database.
+MIDAS2 reference database (MIDASDB) primarily consist of three parts: rep-genome databases, pan-genome databases, and universal single copy genes (SGC) marker database.
 The target layout of any MIDASDB follow the same relative structure, based on the base directory of the database, both in the S3 bucket and locally.